 When Rome invaded territories, their first order of business was to weaken a society's resistance by removing its intellectual superstructure.
 They'd kill or depose the priestly elite and destroy or occupy the lymphatic hubs with Roman deities.
-Rome's general Pompey invaded Jerusalem in 63 BC, deposed the Sadducaic priestly class and installed a Pharisaic one.
-He also entered the temple of YHWH and went as far as the Holy of Holies, but to his frustration found nothing but an empty room and no effigy or national totem to humiliate.
+Rome's general Pompey invaded Jerusalem in 63 BC, deposed and replaced the incumbent High Priest and entered the temple of YHWH.
+He went as far as the Holy of Holies, but to his frustration found nothing but an empty room and no effigy or national totem to humiliate.
 In 40 AD, emperor Caligula tried once more to deflate the national zeal of the Jews by installing a statue of himself in their central temple.
 This was met with great but relative peaceful resistance and the plan was abandoned.
 Finally, in 66 AD, the Jews revolted violently, and in 70 AD the temple and the whole of Jerusalem were destroyed altogether.
 Sadly, this was no exception

 Humanity's lymph system of wisdom and creativity was in diminished fashion restored in Europe's monastic orders, particularly by the peripatetic and academic monks, but it didn't fully pick up again until the Renaissance and has always remained subservient to the blood system; the economy of wealth.
 In the near future we'll probably see the spontaneous formation of decentralized community centers where people can check their health, find healing and learn how to stay in good shape.